 Specialty Certificate Examination in Palliative Medicine

-The Specialty Certificate Examination (SCE) in Palliative Medicine is delivered once a year.
+The Specialty Certificate Examination (SCE) in Palliative Medicine is delivered every nine months.

 There are no entry requirements for the SCE in Palliative Medicine, although trainees in UK training posts would normally take the SCE in their penultimate year of higher specialty training.